Dynseo is involved in helping children. Our goal is to give all children the same resources and opportunities to have a good development.

 Children with ADHD have difficulty concentrating, which can manifest itself as inattention, hyperactivity or impulsiveness.

-These difficulties have an impact on the daily life of the children, at family, school and social level.
+These difficulties have an impact on the daily life of the children, at different levels: with the family, at school and on a social level.

 Here is a summary table to help you see which games can help a child with ADHD, depending on their needs.